AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/elasticsearch-index-status-is-yellow-or-red.md

 ---
-title: Elasticsearch Index Status is ‘yellow’ or 'red'
+description: The article provides a fix for when the Elasticsearch Index Status is not '*green*'. '*yellow*' indicates normal, and '*red*' indicates bad.
+The 'yellow' or 'red' status may occur in conjunction with missing products or the display of old product information.
 labels: 2.2.x,2.3.x,Elasticsearch,Elasticsearch Index Status,Magento Commerce,Magento Commerce Cloud,how to,red,yellow,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
+title: "Elasticsearch Index Status is \u2018yellow\u2019 or 'red'"
 ---

+# Elasticsearch Index Status is ‘yellow’ or 'red'

 >![warning]
 >